-'What is wanted?' said he mildly.
+"What is wanted ?" said he, mildly.

-'The copies, the copies,' said I hurriedly.
-'We are going to examine them.
-There '-and I held toward him the fourth quadruplicate.
+"The copies, the copies," said I, hurriedly.
+"We are going to examine them.
+There" and I held towards him the fourth quadruplicate.

-'I would prefer not to,' he said, and gently disappeared

-behind the screen.
+"I would prefer not to," he said, and gently disappeared behind the screen.

 For a few moments I was turned into a pillar of salt, standing at the head of my seated column of clerks.
-Recovering myself, I advanced toward the screen, and demanded the reason for such extraordinary conduct.
+Recovering myself, I advanced towards the screen, and demanded the reason for such extraordinary conduct.